-The subject property is a .11-acre site located in downtown Toledo and bounded by Summit Street, Levis Square Park, the adjoining Toledo Trust Building at 245 North Summit Street, and the alley dividing the building from a parking garage to the south.
-The Elsas Building is built out to the lot lines and is attached to 245 North Summit Street, which was physically and functionally connected to the Elsas Building in 1931.
-It has no adjoining buildings on the south, east, and west.
+The subject property is a .18-acre site located in downtown Toledo and bounded by Summit Street, Madison Avenue, Levis Square, and the adjoining building at 239 North Summit Street.
+The tower is built out to the lot lines and is attached to 239 North Summit Street, which was physically and functionally connected to the tower in 1931.
+It has no adjoining buildings on the north, east, and west.
 Southwest of the building is the Fiberglas Tower (Tower on the Maumee), which is also a Toledo landmarked building.
 One block east of the building is the Maumee River.
 The building lies in the Downtown Commercial District and within the Downtown Overlay District.